JuliaSmoothOptimizers/Krylov.jl/docs/src/factorization-free.md

 Note that preconditioners can be also implemented as abstract operators.
 For instance, we could compute the Cholesky factorization of $M$ and $N$ and create linear operators that perform the forward and backsolves.

-Krylov methods combined with matrix free operators allow to reduce computation time and memory requirements considerably by avoiding building and storing the system matrix.
+Krylov methods combined with factorization free operators allow to reduce computation time and memory requirements considerably by avoiding building and storing the system matrix.
-In the field of partial differential equations, the implementation of high-performance matrix free operators and assembly free preconditioning is a subject of active research.
+In the field of partial differential equations, the implementation of high-performance factorization free operators and assembly free preconditioning is a subject of active research.